Differentiable Safe Controller Design through Control Barrier Functions: Numerical Experiments

 ^\top\in \mathbb{R}^3$ is the state of aircraft $a$ with $p_{a, x}$ and $p_{a, y}$ denoting the position and $\theta_a$ denoting the orientation.
 The state $x_b$ of aircraft $b$ is defined similarly.
 The control inputs are $u= ^\top\in \mathbb{R}^4$ where $v_a$ and $w_a$ are speed and turning rate of aircraft $a$, respectively, and $v_b, w_b$ are defined similarly.
 The dynamics of the aircraft $a$ (and similarly for aircraft $b$) is given by:

 As shown in Fig.~\ref{fig:aircraftDot}, our goal is to drive aircraft $a$ to the left and aircraft $b$ to the right while maintaining a minimum safe distance of $0.5$ between them.
 Aircrafts $a$ and $b$ try to stay close to $p_{a,x} = -5$ and $p_{b,x} = 5$, respectively.
-A quadratic cost function is defined accordingly over a horizon $T$, and we adopt the constructive CBF developed in~\cite{squires2018constructive} to encode the safe set in the state space which also considers the input constraint

-Note that the minimum admissible velocity of aircraft $a$ and $b$ is $0.1$ which means that they cannot stop exactly at $p_{a,x} = -5$ or $p_{b,x} = 5$.
+A quadratic cost function is defined accordingly over a horizon $T$, and we adopt the constructive CBF developed in~\cite{squires2018constructive} to encode the safe set in the state space which also considers the input constraint $ (v_a, w_a, v_b, w_b)\in [0.1, 1]\times [-1, 1]\times [0.1, 1]\times [-1, 1].$ Note that the minimum admissible velocity of aircraft $a$ and $b$ is $0.1$, so they cannot stop exactly at $p_{a,x} = -5$ or $p_{b,x} = 5$.

 All NN controllers are trained similarly as in the ACC example with sampling rate $\Delta_t = 0.1$s and horizon $T =2$s, and are tested on 5 randomly sampled initial states with horizon $T = 20$s.
 The results are shown in Table~\ref{table:aircrafts}.
 One set of closed-loop system trajectories starting from the initial state $x(0)= ^\top$ under different controllers are plotted in Fig.~\ref{fig:aircraftDot} together with the induced costs.
 With this initial condition, aircrafts $a$ and $b$ start close to each other with orientations leading to a head-on collision.